 Different users like to learn using their medium of choice.
 Some like to follow the written word and screenshots; some like to watch the video.

-Create the article for both audiences.
-Add all necessary screenshots in the article, create a video, and explain the same steps if that is a possibility.
+Create the articles for both these audiences.
+Add all necessary screenshots in the article, create a video, and explain the steps if that is a possibility.

-- Typo detection: TCT detects if there are any spelling mistakes and informs the internal search engine to handle it accordingly.
+- Typo detection: TCT detects if there are any spelling mistakes and informs the internal search engine to handle them accordingly.

 - Advance Editor: You can use our advanced editor to create articles—no need to jump between different editors.
 You can also tag articles to easily find them later on.

-You can start with our free plan and use our tips to build an internal knowledge base for your team within minutes.
+You can start with our free plan and use our tips to build an internal knowledge base for your team within minutes!FAQsConclusion

-An organized internal knowledge base can not only help you and your employees find answers quickly, but it also benefits businesses to save a lot of money.
+An organized internal knowledge base can not only help you and your employees find the required data, but also it benefits businesses to save much time and money.
 It allows employees to do their jobs efficiently instead of wasting time looking for the right information.

 With CloudTutorial KB articles, your support staff can bookmark and continue referencing them during customer interactions.
 Thus, your customers won’t have to wait for their questions to be answered in the ticket queue or email response.